adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 categories: css
 ---

 CSS preprocessors are meant to help the development of CSS.
-However, there are many disadvantages to using CSS preprocessors causing development issues.
+However, there are many disadvantages when using CSS preprocessors.
 In this article, I talk about the issues and suggest ways in which to survive (or should I say thrive?) without a CSS preprocessor.

 ## Issues

 ### Debugging

 Due to having a compilation step, source files aren't interpreted directly by the browser, which causes significant cognitive burden when trying to debug.
-One solution is to use source maps but this requires setup and this only works in a limited set of *modern* browsers.
+One solution is to use source maps [[0](#ref0)] but this requires setup and this only works in a limited set of *modern* browsers.
 Developers who care about users also test in *older* browsers.
-The second "solution" is to hunt down styles, perhaps by searching codebases for certain abstracts of rules/selectors; this is certainly not fun or easy.
+The second "solution" is to hunt down styles, perhaps by searching for abstract portions of rules; this is certainly not fun or easy.
 As *debugging is twice as hard as programming*, this is a deal breaker for me and, if at this point *you* aren't convinced, then please read on.

 ### Tooling